cfsgoncalves/truphoneDemo/README.md

 ## How to run the project

-- Run `docker-compose up --build` to start the POSTGRESQL database
-- Run `mvn clean install` to run the migrations to the database
-- Run the project
+- `sh ./run.sh`

 ## Main Features
 - [x] POST REQUEST to add Device
 - [x] GET Request to get device by identifier
 - [x] GET Request to list all devices
-- [x] PUT Request to update the devices
+- [x] PUT Request to update the devices as a hole
+- [x] PATCH Request to partially update the devices
 - [x] DELETE Request to delete a device from the db
 - [x] Get Request to search device by brand
 - [ ] Input validation
+- [ ] Add OAuth2

 ## Support features
 - [x] Unit testing (some)